theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 manipulations controlling which rodents are allowed to access which plots.

 This is a real dataset that has been used in over 100 publications.
-We've simplified it just a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.
+We've simplified it a little bit for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.